2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ####

 However, it is important to note that **a Telegram supergroup may be more difficult for some members to use**.
-In fact, sometimes, some people cannot figure out **how to access the other topics in this supergroup** (to do so, just click on the group logo; this opens the list of topics created).
+Sometimes, some people cannot figure out **how to access the other topics in this supergroup** (to do so, click on the group logo; this opens the list of topics created).
 In this case, helping them by sending a short video tutorial in a screenshot may be a good idea.####

 In general, there is no specific number of members at which it becomes relevant to use a Telegram supergroup versus a Telegram group.
-Therefore, the choice is up to you, based on the needs and demands of your members; knowing that a Telegram group can be easily converted to a Telegram supergroup (and vice versa).
+So, the choice is up to you, based on your members' needs and demands, knowing that a Telegram group can be easily converted to a Telegram supergroup (and vice versa).
 To do this, simply create a topic (or delete them all).

 Tutorial for creating a Telegram supergroup:

 :::video id=f78800ae-d8ca-479a-b913-99abd9916bff:::

-Note: As mentioned above, the above tutorial was made on a computer with the "Telegram+" APK.
+Note: As mentioned above, the tutorial was created on a computer using the "Telegram+" APK.
 However, it is now very easy to create a Telegram supergroup on a phone.

-To do this, simply create a Telegram group; then, in its settings, click on the "Topics" button to add some.
-Once the change is validated, a list of topics will appear; and you can edit it as you wish.
+To do this, create a Telegram group; then, in its settings, click on the "Topics" button to add some.
+Once the change is validated, a list of topics will appear, and you can edit it as you wish.

-You no longer need to download "Telegram+" to perform these operations; unless you want to delve into the privacy settings of your supergroup.
+You no longer need to download "Telegram+" to perform these operations, unless you want to delve into the privacy settings of your supergroup.

 ## Configuring your Telegram group or supergroup